Salvadel/soc-homelab-enviornment/setup/wazuh-setup.md

 The quickstart script handles all dependency installation, service configuration, and initial setup automatically.
 After the script completes, all three Wazuh services are running, and the dashboard is accessible via browser.

-📸 Note the admin credentials displayed at the end of the installation output - these are required to log into the Wazuh dashboard.
+###### Note the admin credentials displayed at the end of the installation output - these are required to log into the Wazuh dashboard.

 ![Wazuh Installation](../images/wazuh-installation.png)

 ## Accessing the Dashboard

-The Wazuh dashboard is accessible from the Windows 11 VM browser at:
+The Wazuh dashboard is accessible through an internet browser using the Ubuntu Siem Servers IP address as the domain:
 ```
 https://192.168.100.10
 ```